espenekvang/hybrid-christmas/README.md

 ~\pipeline.ps1 Deploy
 ```
 This will build the project, create a zip of the application, and copy everything to the artifacts folder.
 Finally it will use Azure CLI to deploy the app to the resources created by Terraform.

+## Projects

+### Hybrid.Christmas.Api
+Simple dotnet core api illustrating an api to be deployed in azure.

+### On.North.Pole.Elves.Api
+Simple dotnet core api illustrating the elves api to be deployed on-north-pole.